chrisgrieser/nvim-chainsaw/README.md

 not met.

 ## Built-in language support
-- JavaScript / TypeScript / TypeScriptReact / Vue / Svelte
+- JavaScript (and: TypeScript / TypeScriptReact / Vue / Svelte)
+- Python
 - Lua
-- Python
-- Shell
+- Shell (and: zsh / bash / fish)
 - AppleScript
-- CSS / SCSS\*
 - Ruby
 - Rust
+- CSS (and: SCSS)
 - Justfiles

 Not every language supports every type of log statement.
 For details on what is supported, see [log-statements-data.lua](./lua/chainsaw/log-statements-data.lua).

+> [!NOTE]
-*\* For non-scripting languages like CSS, `nvim-chainsaw` uses statements such as `outline: 2px solid red !important;`, which are the closest thing to logging you have.*
+> For non-scripting languages like CSS, `nvim-chainsaw` uses statements such as
+> `outline: 2px solid red !important;` that are the closest thing to logging
+> you have.

 ## Usage
 The plugin offers various types of log statements.
 Bind keymaps for the ones you